Young men & women from 7th grade to High School graduation who live in the Bitterroot Valley, regardless of which School District they attend.

 3. Desire to seek self improvement

 No, however we are similar in goals and instructional methods.
 This is a great program for those interested in the military or just gaining valuable life skills.

 Yes.
-Participants will wear a program specific camouflage uniform similar to the US Military as well as maintain a professional appearance
+Participants will maintain a professional appearance

 Meetings will typically be from 0800-1200 Saturdays.